Skip to content

 What does it cost a patient to use RealAfters?

 Nothing.
-Patients pay nothing, ever, to use the platform — to search, to compare surgeons, to filter, to message practices, or to use Build My Shortlist.
-We have no plans to change that.
+Not to search, not to compare surgeons, not to filter, not to message practices, not to use Build My Shortlist.
+Patients pay nothing, ever, and we have no plans to change that.

 What if I find a problem with how a surgeon is ranked?